 Parabolic SAR is used to determine the direction of the price of a security.
 Developed by Welles Wilder it is also known as “stop and reverse system”.

 This indicator is graphically shown as a series of dots on the chart placed either above or below the price.
-In case of a downtrend a dots are placed below the price and in case of uptrend dots are placed above the price.
+In the case of a downtrend a dots are placed above the price and in case of uptrend dots are placed below the price.

 If you remember your physics class, then you can recall momentum being a measure of motion.
 In technical analysis momentum is a gauge of how quickly a market is moving giving certain factors.